MediScribe/docjet-mobile/docs/current/job_presentation_layer.md

 ## Key Components

-- **UI Widgets:** (Not detailed here) Standard Flutter widgets responsible for rendering the job list and job details based on the state provided by the Cubits.
+- **UI Widgets:** Flutter widgets responsible for rendering the job list and job details based on the state provided by the Cubits.
+  - `JobListItem` - A list item widget that displays key job information
+  - `JobListPage` - The main page for displaying the job list
+  - `JobListPlayground` - A development/testing sandbox for job UI components
 - **Cubits:** Manage the state for specific UI sections.
+  - `JobListCubit` - Manages state for the job list
+  - `JobDetailCubit` - Manages state for a single job view
 - **States:** Immutable objects representing the different states the UI can be in (loading, loaded, error, etc.).
+  - `JobListState` with concrete subclasses (`JobListInitial`, `JobListLoading`, `JobListLoaded`, `JobListError`)
+  - `JobDetailState` with freezed variants (`JobDetailLoading`, `JobDetailLoaded`, `JobDetailNotFound`, `JobDetailError`)
+- **ViewModels:** Presentation-specific models that contain processed data for the UI.
+  - `JobViewModel` - Contains UI-ready data derived from `Job` entities
+  - `JobViewModelMapper` - Maps between domain entities and view models
 - **Use Cases:** Provide the data streams or perform actions requested by the Cubits/UI.

+## Current Implemented Pages

+The following pages are currently implemented for the Jobs feature:

+1. **Job List Page (`JobListPage`)**
+   - Displays a list of jobs using a `CupertinoPageScaffold`
+   - Renders each job as a `JobListItem`
+   - Shows loading indicators, error messages, or empty state messages as appropriate
+   - Implemented using BLoC pattern with `JobListCubit`

+2. **Job List Playground (`JobListPlayground`)**
+   - A development environment for testing job list UI components
+   - Includes mock data and experimental UI elements
+   - Provides tools for testing job creation and visualization

+The Home Screen (`HomeScreen`) is currently a placeholder that will eventually incorporate navigation to the Jobs feature.

 ## State Management Flow